davidjoffe/dave_gnukem/README.md

 This wasn't a retro game when I started on it (~1994ish), but it's taken so long it's now 'de facto' retro genre.
 So we are copying also the Duke Nukem Forever model of taking forever to be released.

-# Additional Credits
+# License and Additional Credits

+The source code itself (and most of the data/sprites) for Dave Gnukem are dual-licensed under MIT license or GPL.

+With respect to particular data items, the following license conditions apply:

-* 2018-03-22 Add boots sprite made by freepik.com, 7from flaticon.com, license Creative Commons BY 3.0
+* 2018-03-22 Add boots sprite made by freepik.com, from flaticon.com, license Creative Commons BY 3.0
 * 2017-08-04 Add font data/fonts/simple_6x8.tga by http://www.zingot.com/ from https://opengameart.org/content/bitmap-font-pack License https://creativecommons.org/licenses/by/3.0/ (small changes made to color, and convert from PNG to TGA)
 * 2016-10-30 data/sounds/soft_explode.wav From same Juhani Junkala collection as per below
 * 2016-10-30 data/sounds/key_pickup.wav http://opengameart.org/content/key-pickup author Vinrax, license 'CC BY 3.0' https://creativecommons.org/licenses/by/3.0/